noiseprotocol/noise_spec/noise.md

  data `ad`.
 If the authentication fails an error is signaled to the caller.

- * **`GETKEY(k, n)`**:  Calls the `ENCRYPT()` function with cipher key `k`, nonce `n`, and empty `ad` to encrypt a block of 256 zero bits.
+ * **`GETKEY(k, n)`**:  Calls the `ENCRYPT()` function with cipher key `k`, nonce `n`, and zero-length `ad` to encrypt a block of 256 zero bits.
 Returns the first 256 bits from the encrypted output.
 This function can usually be implemented more efficiently than by calling `ENCRYPT` (e.g.  by skipping the authentication tag calculation).